ARM-software/CMSIS-Driver_Validation/README.md

 ## Examples

-Folder [`Boards`](./Boards/) contains example projects that show how to use the CMSIS-Driver Validation on a real hardware with available CMSIS-Driver implementations.The examples are also included in CMSIS-Driver Validation Software Pack.
+Folder [`Examples`](./Examples/) contains example projects that show how to use the CMSIS-Driver Validation on a real hardware with available CMSIS-Driver implementations.
+The examples are also included in CMSIS-Driver Validation Software Pack.
 Details are explained in [Examples documentation](https://arm-software.github.io/CMSIS-Driver_Validation/main/examples.html).

 ## Build CMSIS-Driver Validation as Open-CMSIS-Pack